 Calculating max heart rate is necessary for heart rate training and understanding what your heart rate zones are.
 Once you know what your max HR is, you can then monitor your heart rate while exercising and track what percentage of your max you hit during certain workouts and activities.

 Different percentages of your max HR represent various heart rate training zones, which are useful to target depending on what your goals are.
-For example, as you can see in the chart below, exercising at 70-80% of your max heart rate is good for improving your overall level of aerobic fitness.
+For example, as you can see in the chart below, working out at 70-80% of your max heart rate is good for improving your overall level of aerobic fitness.
 Physical activity and exercise intensity at 60-70% of max HR is also beneficial to build endurance and lose weight, while exercise programs designed for active recovery should aim for 50-60%.

 Since your max heart rate is attained by the most strenuous level of physical exertion your body is capable of, it is only sustainable for very short periods of time.
 For the average person, this likely falls somewhere between 10 seconds and 1 minute.

 Very good athletes can often perform at their max HR for 2 minutes or so, while the world’s best may be able to for 3-4 minutes.

 Does max heart rate increase with fitness and is it good to have a high max heart rate?

 No. Max heart rate in itself is not an indicator of fitness.
 It does not rise as your fitness improves or if you exercise regularly, nor is it a sign that you are more fit than someone else if you have a higher max HR than they do.